fluid-project/sjrk-story-telling/README.md

 * Create a `sjrk.storyTelling.server.config.json5` file in the style of `sjrk.storyTelling.server.config.json5.example` and place it in the application root (where the example file is located).
 See [Configuring the application](#configuring-the-application) for more information on configuring the application.
-* Create a `secrets.json` file in the style of `secrets.json.example`, also in the application root.
-This file specifies credentials for the story deletion endpoint
+* Create a `secrets.json` file which contains the following: `{"adminPass": "ADMINPASSWORD"}`, where the `ADMINPASSWORD` part is replaced by a ___secure___ password of your choosing.
+This new file specifies credentials for the story deletion endpoint.
+You can find an example of this in `secrets.json.example` in the application root.
 * Run `node .\index.js` to launch the server

 ### Development